Friday night fundraiser at SoHo’s Porsche Designs brings stars Cambridge, Conde, Potter together with supporters for two good causes

 NEW YORK, NY – November 11, 2012 – Acclaimed operatic soprano Alyson Cambridge, Cuban roots recording artist Jose Conde, and noted health care advocate Wendell Potter joined a downtown crowd of supporters and philanthropists Friday night at New York City’s Porsche Design for the Eric De La Cruz Hope For Hearts Foundation’s Autumn Fundraiser.
 The event raised money for heart transplant patients in need as well as the American Red Cross’ efforts to provide relief to those across the region suffering from Hurricane Sandy.

 Themed “New York: We’re All In This Together,” the event featured speeches and entertainment as well as a charity raffle and silent auction.
-The evening was co-hosted by Comedy Central star, CNN contributor and Huffington Post political blogger Dean Obeidallah (pictured left) and MSNBC anchor Veronica De La Cruz (pictured left), who founded Hope For Hearts in 2010 after the death of her brother, Eric.
+The evening was co-hosted by Comedy Central star, CNN contributor and Huffington Post political blogger Dean Obeidallah (pictured left) and television news anchor Veronica De La Cruz (pictured left), who founded Hope For Hearts in 2010 after the death of her brother, Eric.

 “This event fosters a greater sense of community with our patients, families, and friends while recognizing the efforts of those who works tirelessly to support the Foundation’s mission,” stated De La Cruz.
 “We thank everyone who participated in Hope For Hearts Autumn Fundraiser and are so happy to have raised significant funds that will help patients and families facing the overwhelming costs related to receiving a heart transplant.”